sasankapdn/hybrid_data_guard_to_oci/README.md

 # Hybrid Data Guard to Oracle Cloud Infrastructure Workshop
-This workshop lets you practice through the process of moving an existing On-premises WebLogic application into to a Kubernetes cluster in the Oracle Public Cloud.

 ## Access the Labs Using Our Web Interface
 **[Click here](https://github.com/oracle/learning-library/tree/master/workshops/wls-oke)** to use our easy to navigate HTML format.